BEST Cream of Celery Soup

 Hi Rania, you can use any dairy alternative of your choice (eg, almond milk, rice milk, cashew milk, etc).

 My first attempt!
 It was very good.
 I needed more pepper and I would have preferred a smoother soup.
 But it was very good.
 I bet it would be best if it was part of a casserole.
-Hey, I had 2 bowls so you can tell that I really liked [email protected]
+Hey, I had 2 bowls so you can tell that I really liked it!@

 Awesome, Pat, thanks for the feedback!